chetan51/panels/README.md

 Hacker Panel is a bookmarklet that pulls up the Hacker News discussion for any page, or starts one if it doesn't exist.

+## Reddit Panel: A Reddit Bookmarklet ##

+Reddit Panel is a bookmarklet that pulls up the Reddit discussion for any page, or starts one if it doesn't exist.

 ### Usage ###

 Install dependencies: